Williloo/sus1531/README.md

 ### 🐝 4.10.
 Error returning

 Either a `400 (Bad Request)` or `401 (Unauthorized)` or `403 (Forbidden)` is thrown when something goes wrong.
-A `400` error refers to issues with user input; a `401` error refers to when someone does not attempt to authenticate properly, and a a `403` error refers to issues with authorisation.
+A `400` error refers to issues with user input; a `401` error refers to when someone does not attempt to authenticate properly, and a `403` error refers to issues with authorisation.
 Most of the routes in the API interface provided throw types of these errors under various conditions.

 To throw one of these errors, simply use the code `res.status(400).send(JSON.stringify({ error: 'specific error message here' }))` or `res.status(400).json({ error: 'specific error message here' })` in your server where 400 is the error.